thebanprince/A3-Antistasi-Plus-PrinceFork/ForkChangelog.md

 - Military bases have been included into win condition check (previously only airports were counted, rebels required to have majority of country population and all airbases and milbases to win)
 - Arms Dealer will sell UAV terminals
 - Additional "Number of the same item required to unlock" parameter values - 20, 100, 200, 500
-- Multiple vehicle for same category support for militia, militia tanks support
+- Multiple vehicles for same category support for militia, militia tanks support
 - Immediate mission ending due to unsupported modset configuration will show log message in the bottom left corner of screen
+- Moderate reduction of money rewards from task completion
 - Top string will no longer show Inv aggr when Reb vs Gov gamemode is running and vice versa
 - Changed keybinding for Commander Menu and Player Menu to HOME button due to conflicts with some mods that uses O key
 - Find the Arms Dealer task persistence (if players got the task, but it wasn't completed, players will retain the task after server restart)